azertea/azertea/readme.md

 ## Database installation

 Create a database with PhpMyAdmin.
-Open the file web_server_root/your_vieassoc_folder/**app/config/database.php** and update the database password and the database name with your's local credentials
+Open the file web_server_root/your_azerty_folder/**app/config/database.php** and update the database password and the database name with your's local username and password.

 ## Environment variables in Windows